5. To translate

 If one or more target files are opened in the editor, their translations return to Calenco and update these files with the latest translated version.

 In general, target files should not be edited in Calenco.
-Any changes will not be taken into account by the translation memory stored in the CAT tool.
+Any changes will not be taken into account by the translation memory stored in the CAT Phrase tool.

-The file to be translated can be accessed in the CAT editor directly from the translation report for the translated document (see Access to the translation interface).
+The file to be translated can be accessed in the CAT Phrase editor directly from the translation report for the translated document (see Access to the translation interface).

-5.4.3.
+5.1.5.3.
 Translation report for a content category

 This report provides an overview of the translations of a workspace content category in all languages.